Fewer Students Are Going To College. Here's Why That Matters

 Change is hard

 Of course, it's much more complicated than simply recruiting more — or different — students.
-"A lot of schools believe, 'If we recruit hard enough, we will get people who want to come,' " says Pérez.
+"A lot of schools believe, 'If we recruit hard enough, we will get people who want to come,' " Pérez says.
 "I just don't believe that's enough."

 Still, every year, he says, Trinity College — and many others — put more resources into the admissions effort.
-But the school is also looking at other options, such as exploring partnerships with a local tech company, bringing in additional revenue by helping train their existing employees in the liberal arts.
+But the school is also looking at other options, such as exploring partnerships with a global tech company, bringing in additional revenue by helping train their existing employees in liberal arts.

 To stave off the enrollment decline, colleges have to get creative, and be open to change.
 "Putting an institution's future in the hands of hope," Pérez says, "that's not a good strategy"

 One change that may be easier is a greater focus on retaining the students who are already enrolled.
 It's a lot easier to keep existing students than to find new ones, so more and more schools are investing in helping their current students graduate.
-They're beefing up support services like counselors, offering detailed plans to help them graduate and using data to flag and ultimately prevent them from dropping out.
+They're beefing up support services including counselors, offering detailed plans to help them graduate and using data to flag and ultimately prevent them from dropping out.

 And it's paying off.
 Last week, new numbers on graduation rates revealed that 60% of students who start college get their degree in six years.
 That's the highest its been in nearly a decade.